slothcodes/Wordpress-CookBook/Custom Block Recipes.md

 - **Attribute Errors**: Check if attributes are correctly defined and used in both edit and save functions.

 Remember, thorough testing and effective debugging are key to creating a robust and reliable custom block for WordPress.

-## Step 8: Packaging and Distributing Your Block
-Guidance on packaging your block for distribution.